g7ufo/cloudlog/README.md

 # Cloudlog Docker Image

-This repository only contains Docker build considerations to produce an image from `master` of [`https://github.com/magicbug/Cloudlog`](https://github.com/magicbug/Cloudlog).
+This extends the `2m0sql/cloudlog:latest` image to add an entrypoint which updates the configuration file based on environment variables at the start of each run.
 It will be available as `neilbartley/cloudlog` at:

 * [Docker Hub (`neilbartley/cloudlog:latest`)](https://hub.docker.com/r/neilbartley/cloudlog)
 * [GitHub (`ghcr.io/neilbartley/cloudlog:latest`)](https://github.com/neilbartley/ysfreflector/pkgs/container/cloudlog)